// Global Analysis Archive

 Xi Jinping’s year-end message frames 2025 as a successful close to the 14th Five-Year Plan, citing an expected RMB 140 trillion economic output and highlighting AI, domestic chip R&D, and major national projects.
 It signals 2026 priorities for the 15th Five-Year Plan centered on high-quality development, targeted social support, sovereignty messaging, and continued global governance and climate positioning.

-The message frames 2025 as the successful completion of the 14th Five-Year Plan and highlights expected 2025 GDP of around RMB 140 trillion alongside advances in AI, chips, and major national projects.
-It sets priorities for 2026–2030 focused on high-quality development, targeted social support, continued opening-up, and an active global governance agenda amid persistent security and sovereignty messaging.
+The Dec.
+31, 2025 message frames completion of the 14th Five-Year Plan and highlights expected 2025 economic output of RMB 140 trillion alongside advances in AI, domestic chips, space exploration, and major infrastructure.
+It sets the tone for the 15th Five-Year Plan beginning in 2026, emphasizing high-quality development, reform and opening, targeted social support, and an active global governance posture.

 | ID | Title | Category | Date | Views | |